JFK University School of Law

 Deborah is a member of the Daughters of the American Revolution which allows her to become involved in many activities benefiting the community and our local Veterans.
 She also enjoys spending time with her family and friends, wine tasting, cooking, gardening, traveling and genealogy.

-John Hill is a senior litigation attorney at Sims, Lawrence & Arruti.
+John Hill is a senior litigation attorney at Sims, Lawrence & Broghammer.
 His practice focuses

 primarily on construction defect, personal injury and general liability.
 His construction defect